damingli09/pykmclust/README.md

 # pykmclust
-A python package for kmeans with custom distance metrics Now under development
+A python package for kmeans with custom distance metrics.

+Now under development.